coveo/source.coveo.com/_posts/2022-06-14-coveo-auto-reply-integration-with-slack.md

 ![](..%5Cimages%5C2022-06-14-coveo-auto-reply-integration-with-slack%5Cgatewayapi2.png)

 2. Go back to your Slack app setup and navigate to the Events request URL under the `Event Subscription`.
-Paste the gateway URL. it should mark as `Verified`.
+Paste the gateway URL.
+It should mark as `Verified`.

 ![](..%5Cimages%5C2022-06-14-coveo-auto-reply-integration-with-slack%5CslackApp1.png)